 A SWOT (Strengths Weaknesses Opportunities Threats) analysis can help you narrow down to the goal.
 For example, if the SWOT analysis reveals a market opportunity you can tap, you can tailor your research questions to provide data for tapping the opportunity most effectively.

-On the other hand, if the analysis reveals that you are losing market, the goal would be to find out the reasons for it, and find ways to reverse the trend.
+On the other hand, if the analysis reveals that you are losing market, the goal would be to find out the reasons for it, and find ways to gain market share.

 Qualitative research can be seen as an exploratory exercise to help decide how to go about the research.
 For example, if the goal is to improve marketability of an existing product, we need to get an idea of what customers think about the product – their opinions, complaints, etc. These tend to be descriptive rather than quantities.